 Applies research on teacher effectiveness, accountability, and instructional approaches at the secondary level for individuals with mild disabilities.
 Includes instructional methods necessary for teaching reading, writing, math, and other content areas across the curriculum.
-Hours of Lecture or Seminar per week: 3.
+Hours of Lecture or Seminar per week: 3Hours of Lab or Studio per week: 0